Book A Consultation

 Insurance and Liquidity Planning

-Life insurance can provide crucial liquidity to pay inheritance tax liabilities without forcing the sale of company shares.
-Policies should be written in trust to prevent the insurance proceeds from increasing the deceased’s taxable estate.
+Life insurance can provide liquidity to pay inheritance tax without forcing a sale of company shares.
+Policies should be written in trust so proceeds fall outside the taxable estate.

 Professional Advice and Compliance